 Upcoming housing events

-Whether you're living in or searching for private sector accommodation there's a variety of help and support available, including contract checking, drop-in sessions, housing talks and an annual housing fair.
+Whether you're living in or searching for private sector accommodation there's a variety of help and support available, including contract checking, drop-in sessions and housing talks.
 Take a look at upcoming events.

 Contact us